narcissawright/melancholy/README.md

 - Shielding.
 Melanie has a big shield.
 She moves slower with the shield up.
 The shield bounces projectiles off.

 #### `Mostly Done`
 - Shield bash.
 Quickly releasing and re-pressing results in a shield bash.
+Reflects projectiles w/ higher velocity.
 - Impact landing.
 Landing from a height will result damage or being unable to move for a time.

+#### `In progress`
+- Subweapon: Bombs.
+Pull bomb (hold overhead).
+Cannot pull while area above head is blocked.
+Can throw bombs (set velocity right now).
+Still need to finish bomb explosion animation, apply damage, and cause the player to drop their bomb if they are hit or they try to shield or pull a weapon.

 #### `To Do`
 - Proper movement & physics on slopes and small ledges
 - Sword (Primary Attack).
 Sword draw, sword slash, heavy sword slash, air slash, put away.
-- Subweapons.
-All require the same ammo type (jewels or whatever)
-1. Bombs: Bomb Pull (happens quickly), Bomb Throw (also fast).
-Throw distance may vary if you are targeting or moving.
-Big-ish hitbox.
-2. Vitriol: Similar to holy water in CV64.
+- Subweapon: Vitriol.
+Vitriol: Similar to holy water in CV64.
 Big damage for innermost (smallest) hitbox.
-3. Bow & Arrow: Manual aiming (1st person?), targeted aiming (3rd person).
+- Subweapon: Bow & Arrow.
+Manual aiming (1st person?), targeted aiming (3rd person).
 Think Link from OoT
-4. Unknown 4th subweapon.
-TBD
+- Subweapon: TBD
 - Ledge grab.
 Ledge movement (left or right), Ledge climb.
 Ledge release.
 - Crawl (crouch while not moving).
 Slide attack (crouch while running).
 Divekick (crouch while in air)
 - First person view.
 This should interact with Bow & Arrow similarly to Zelda I guess.